Healthdirect Free Australian health advice you can count on.

 What is scurvy?

-Scurvy is a disease caused by low levels of vitamin C. It was common in the past among long-distance sailors because they didn't eat enough fruit and vegetables.
-Although rare today, scurvy is still seen in people who don't eat enough fruit and vegetables, as well as in infants and elderly patients.
+Scurvy is a disease caused by low levels of vitamin C over a period for 2 to 3 months.
+It was common in the past among long-distance sailors because they didn't have access to fruit and vegetables on long trips.
+Scurvy is still seen today in people who don't eat enough fruit and vegetables.

 What are the symptoms of scurvy?